 Own New also offers the Deposit Drop scheme, which lets people buy a new build home with a 5% deposit.
 It launched in the North East and Yorkshire in 2023, with plans to broaden out where it’s available in due course.

-Any scheme that can help people buy a home with a small deposit is worth looking into.
+Any scheme that can help people buy a home with a small deposit may be worth looking into.
 However, it’s important to think about the limitations too.
 These include:

-Nationwide, Accord, Perenna and Bluestone Mortgages offer Deposit Unlock mortgages.
-But you can only access these mortgages via a mortgage broker.
+Accord, Perenna and Bluestone Mortgages offer Deposit Unlock mortgages.
+But you can only access these mortgages via a mortgage broker and the right mortgage for you will depend on your personal circumstances.

 No. First time buyers and home movers can use Deposit Unlock.
 If you’re hoping to get on the property ladder, read our Guide to buying your first home.